Pirates place 3B Hayes on IL with left wrist strain - WHIZ News

 Hayes, one of the preseason favorites for NL Rookie of the Year, got hurt on a swing during Saturday’s 5-1 loss to the Chicago Cubs.
 He also used his left hand diving back to first on a pickoff attempt.

 Manager Derek Shelton said X-rays were negative, but an MRI showed some inflammation.
-Hayes had been listed as day to day, but he experienced more discomfort while he worked out before Pittsburgh’s series finale at Chicago, so the team decided to put him on the IL as a precaution.
+Hayes had been listed as day to day, but he experienced more discomfort while he worked out before Pittsburgh’s 4-3 loss at Chicago, so the team decided to put him on the IL as a precaution.

+Phillip Evans replaced Hayes at third for the series finale against the Cubs.
+He had three hits, but he also committed an error that brought home a run.

+“I’m prepared for this position and I need to take advantage of it whenever I can,” Evans said.

 Utilityman Wilmer Difo was promoted from the taxi squad to the active roster.
 Right-hander Tyler Bashlor was designated for assignment to make room for Difo on the 40-man roster.